EZTechhelp/Samson-Media-Player/README.md

 The installer is packaged via Inno Setup.
 Once installed there is a main .EXE that launches the app.
 This launcher is just another powershell script packaged as a self-executable using "Turn Code into Exe" option available with ISESteroids

-_**Note: The app detects and defaults to run with Powershell 7/core if installed (by checking for pwsh.exe), otherwise defaults to Powershell.exe.
+_**Note: The app detects and defaults to run with Powershell 7/core if installed (by checking for existance of pwsh.exe), otherwise defaults to Powershell.exe.
 PS7 is recommended for better performance**_

-_**Note: Full detailed instructions and the Inno Setup .iss file will eventually be shared and included here**_
+_**Note: Full detailed instructions and the Inno Setup .iss file will eventually be shared and included here for building**_